How to find the scrolling direction in .NET MAUI ListView(SfListView)?

-In .NET MAUI ListView, it is possible to detect the scrolling direction.
-This can be achieved by using the Scrolled event of the ScrollView.
+In .NET MAUI ListView, you can detect the scrolling direction using the Scrolled event of the ScrollView.

 Steps to Detect Scrolling Direction

-- In the SfListView.HeaderTemplate, bind the ViewModel property to display the scroll direction.
+- Bind a ViewModel property to the SfListView.HeaderTemplate, to display the scroll direction.

 XAML